BIH-CEI/rarelink/docs/_build/html/_sources/2_rarelink_framework/2_1_rarelink_core.rst.txt

 facilitating collaboration and improving the potential for meaningful research and clinical advancements in RD care.

-RareLink enhances the functionality of REDCap by transforming it into a powerful tool for rare disease data management.
-By leveraging the REDCap API and built-in tools, RareLink ensures that the data captured in REDCap can be seamlessly integrated into broader research ecosystems, maximizing its utility and interoperability for rare disease research and patient care.

 RareLink and the RD CDM